-Archeological evidence is patchy.
-Agricultural villages began to spring up all over the country, but while we have a fair bit of information on the villages of Lower Egypt, less settlement remains have been found in Upper Egypt.
+The period is divided into cultural groups named after the geographical locations of settlements which bear their characteristics.
+While we have a fair bit of information on the villages of Lower Egypt, less settlement remains have been found in Upper Egypt.
 Conversely, we have more information on burial practices in the south than in the north.

-- An Introduction to the Archeology of Ancient Egypt (2008) Kathryn A. Bard
+- Bard, Kathryn (2008) An introduction to the Archaeology of Ancient Egypt

 - "Prehistory", S. Hendrickx and P. Vermeersch, "The Naqada Period", B. Midant-reynes, and "The emergence of the Egyptian State" K. Bard in The Oxford History of Ancient Egypt (2000) Ed I. Shaw